Legend Of The Marble Cat

 Deep in the nest, hidden in the secret glen behind the waterfall,

-where the trailing orchids bloomed in a wild and colorful profusion,
+in the thickest part of the rainforest where the trailing orchids bloomed in a wild and colorful profusion, Mother cared for her kittens and worried.

 She knew that her son Moonbeam and her daughter Sunshine would soon be